LaunchCodeEducation/linux/content/userspace-applications/walkthrough/curl/_index.md

 By default curl will automatically send a `HTTP GET` request.
 To send other types of requests you will need to add the `-X [HTTP METHOD]` option.
 {{% /notice %}}

+## curl Options:

+- `-H` or `--header`: Specifies an extra header to include in any HTTP request being sent to a server.
+You can specify any amount of extra headers.
+- `-X [HTTP METHOD]` or `--request [HTTP METHOD]`: specify what type of HTTP request you want to send to the server.
+- `-s` or `--silent`: Silent mode.
+When added to a curl request you will not see a progress meter or any error messages.
+- `-d` or `data <data>`: Sends specific data in a POST request to the HTTP server.

 ## Activity

 Using the java-todo-api you will practice following curl requests: